H2-data/medicare_medications_data/README.md

 - Before **removing** a medication, ensure that it has an alternative for whatever it is used to treat.
 For example, if you notice a drug meant to treat exzema has few beneficiaries and costs a lot to cover, ensure there are other drugs in the formulary that treat exzema before removing it.
 If there is no alternative, then it may be sufficient to move it up a tier instead.

-- Before adjusting a medication, be sure to verify whether it is an outlier. **Outliers are marked in yellow in on the dashboard**.
+- Before adjusting a medication, be sure to verify whether it is an outlier. **Outliers are marked in yellow on the dashboard**.
 If a medication is an outlier for the specified year, look into that medication to verify whether it was only a liability for that year, or if it's been a liability for multiple years.

 - This dashboard list should be updated with fresh data annually.
 As long as the data schema is maintained, it can be sent through the pipeline found in each part of the project (Python -> SQL -> Power BI).
 It will score the medications and organize them by liability.